Table of Contents[Hide][Show]

 Just paying a little attention, the Global Sustainable Tourism Council says, can make a big difference.
 They share broad brushstrokes such as:

 An added bonus to admiring ancient sites in India – meeting local school children.
-Photo courtesy Christine Tibbetts
+Photo credit: Christine Tibbetts

 Seeing Sustainable Tourism Up Close

-Visitors are a important source of income for many communities located in biodiverse and fragile areas.
+Visitors are an important source of income for many communities located in biodiverse and fragile areas like Maui.

 In Nepal, I spent the afternoon with multigenerational families, each age with a painting specialty to create ancient-tradition thangkas.
 Mine calls me daily to stare and contemplate the many Buddhas created with the tiniest of brushes by an abundance of relatives.